CSpyridakis/Tomasulo/README.md

 Introduction in Dynamic Instruction Scheduling (Advanced Computer Architecture).
 This project is an educational proof of concept implementation of Tomasulo's Algorithm with following specifications:

 ### 5 x Reservation Stations:
-* 3 of them are for arithmetical operations
+* 3 of them are for arithmetic operations
-* 2 of them are for logical operations
+* 2 of them are for logic operations

 ### 2 x Functional Units (one for each operation type):
-* Arithmetic FU is a 3 level pipeline unit
+* Arithmetic FU is a 3 stage pipeline unit
-* Logical FU is a 2 level pipeline unit
+* Logic FU is a 2 stage pipeline unit

 ### Register File:
 * 32 x 32bits Registers for Data